sc-ventures/cloudbreak-documentation/docs/cb-proxy.md

 | Custom | Public | Set up the proxy on your custom image OR use [Register a Proxy](external-proxy.md).|
 | Custom | Local | Not required.
 Skip this section. |

-You can define a proxy configuration as an external source in CLoudbreak wen UI or CLI, and then (optionally) specify to configure that proxy configuration on the hosts that are part of the cluster during cluster create.
+You can define a proxy configuration as an external source in Cloudbreak web UI or CLI, and then (optionally) specify to configure that proxy configuration on the hosts that are part of the cluster during cluster create.
 Refer to [Register a Proxy](external-proxy.md) for more information.

 #### Advanced Proxy Setup Scenarios